Gatwick Airport Chaplaincy Team

 Affiliation: SGI-UK Buddhist Society

 Background in flight simulation and applied psychology with Philips, Bombardier, Rediffusion Simulation and LOFTwork Ltd, specializing in organizational error and safety systems.
 Founded the Human Factors Group of the Royal Aeronautical Society and the UK Confidential Rail Incident Reporting system.
 Read undergraduate and graduate Philosophy and Psychology at McGill University before becoming a practicing Buddhist:

-- Mahayana Buddhist in the T’ien T’ai Eastern tradition with the Soka Gakkai Nichiren sangha.
+- Mahayana Buddhist in the T’ien T’ai Eastern tradition with the Soka Gakkai Nichiren sangha (SGI-UK).

-- Sussex and Surrey HQ Leader to 2010, currently Gatwick District leader.
+- SGI-UK Sussex and Surrey HQ Leader to 2010, currently Gatwick District leader.

 - Completed four-year Study Lecturer qualification in 2004.